 - These studies are often done in many places across the country (or even around the world) at the same time.

 - Phase III clinical trials are more likely to be offered by community-based oncologists.

-- These studies tend to last longer than phases I and II
+- These studies tend to last longer than phase I and II studies.

 - Placebos may be used in some phase III studies, but they’re never used alone if there’s a treatment available that works.